luvnft/verxioprotocol/protocol/README.md

-// Get all loyalty passes owned by a wallet const passes = await getWalletLoyaltyPasses( context, walletAddress  // UMI PublicKey of the wallet
+// Get all loyalty passes owned by a wallet const passes = await getWalletLoyaltyPasses( context, walletAddress, // UMI PublicKey of the wallet
 )

 // Get program's points per action